stolostron/rhacm-docs/cert_manager/certificates.md

 ## Creating a certificate

 All certificates required by services that run on Red Hat Advanced Cluster Management for Kubernetes are created during the installation of Red Hat Advanced Cluster Management for Kubernetes.
-Certificates are either created and managed by the Red Hat Advanced Cluster Management for Kubernetes installer or by the Red Hat Advanced Cluster Management for Kubernetes Certificate manager (cert-manager).
+Certificates are either created and managed by the Red Hat Advanced Cluster Management for Kubernetes installer or by the Red Hat Advanced Cluster Management for Kubernetes Certificate manager (`cert-manager`).

 Use the certificate policy controller to create and manage certificate policies.
 For more information, see [Certificate policy controller](../compliance/cert_policy_ctrl.md).

 ## Red Hat Advanced Cluster Management for Kubernetes Certificates

-These are the certificates that are automatically created during the installation of Red Hat Advanced Cluster Management for Kubernetes.
+These are the certificates that are automatically created during the installation of Red Hat Advanced Cluster Management for Kubernetes. <!--validate-->

 ### Created and managed by Installer

 Certificates are located in the `<install_directory>/cluster/cfc-certs/` directory.
-All certificates have a key size of 2048 bits, except for the Red Hat Advanced Cluster Management for Kubernetes Root CA, which has a key size of 4096 bits.
+All certificates have a key size of 2048 bits, except for the Red Hat Advanced Cluster Management for Kubernetes Root CA, which has a key size of 4096 bits. <!--verify-->

 #### Certificates that can be updated after installation